Annie Turnbo Malone: Poro College

-In 1918, she established Poro College, a cosmetology school and center.
-The building included a manufacturing plant, a retail store where Poro products were sold, business offices, a 500-seat auditorium, dining and meeting rooms, a roof garden, dormitory, gymnasium, bakery, and chapel.
+In 1918, Malone established Poro College, a cosmetology school and center.
+The building included a manufacturing plant, a retail store where Poro products were sold, and business offices.
+It also had a 500-seat auditorium, dining and meeting rooms, a roof garden, dormitory, gymnasium, bakery, and chapel.
 It served the African-American community as a center for religious and social functions.

-The college's curriculum addressed the whole student; students were coached on personal style for work: on walking, talking, and a style of dress designed to maintain a solid persona.
+The college curriculum addressed the whole student: students were coached on personal style for work, on walking, talking, and a style of dress designed to maintain a solid persona.

 Poro College employed nearly 200 people in St. Louis.
 Through its school and franchise businesses, the college created jobs for almost 75,000 women in North and South America, Africa and the Philippines.

-Her business thrived until 1927 when her husband filed for divorce.
-Having served as president of the company, he demanded half of the business' value, based on his claim that his contributions had been integral to its success.
+Malone's business thrived until 1927, when her husband filed for divorce.
+Having served as president of the company, he demanded half of the business's value, based on his claim that his contributions had been integral to its success.

 The divorce suit forced Poro College into court-ordered receivership.
-With support from her employees and powerful figures such as Mary McLeod Bethune, she negotiated a settlement of $200,000.
+With support from her employees and powerful figures such as Mary McLeod Bethune, Turnbo Malone negotiated a settlement of $200,000.
 This affirmed her as the sole owner of Poro College, and the divorce was granted.

-After the divorce, Turnbo moved most of her business to Chicago's South Parkway, where she bought an entire city block.
+After the divorce, Turnbo moved most of her business to Chicago's South Parkway (now Martin Luther King Jr. Drive), where she bought an entire city block.
 Other lawsuits followed.
 In 1937, during the Great Depression, a former employee filed suit, also claiming credit for Poro's success.
 To raise money for the settlement, Turnbo Malone sold her St. Louis property.
 Although much reduced in size, her business continued to thrive.

-Philanthropy and personal life
+Marriage and philanthropy

-In 1902 she married Nelson Pope; the couple divorced in 1907.
+In 1902 she married Nelson Pope.
+The couple divorced in 1907.

 On April 28, 1914, Annie Turnbo married Aaron Eugene Malone, a former teacher and religious book salesman.
+He became involved in her business, serving as president of the company.
+They divorced in 1927.